alexandra-mara/baraholka-tlg-bot/README.md

 - `/users`: ⚠️ **(Admin/Debug)** Lists all users who have interacted with the bot, including their names and IDs.
 This command should be used for debugging purposes only and should be removed if privacy is a concern.
 - `/wordforms [word]`: (Debug) Shows all word forms for a given word from all online sources.

+### Important Note on Private Messages

+For commands like `/search_callback` to work, you must have first initiated a private chat with the bot.
+Simply find the bot in your Telegram client and send it a message (e.g., `/start`).

 ### Silent Chat ID Detection

 If the bot is a member of a chat that is **not** in your `MONITORED_CHATS` list, it will automatically print the chat's ID to the console the first time a message is sent there.
 This makes it easy to find the IDs of new chats you wish to monitor.